Management System for Cyber Defense Plans

 The business process design

-Any attempt to add information onto the structure results in a clutter (as seen in the image)
+Any attempt to add information onto the structure will results in more clutter.

 The table of findings design